sktime/sktime/docs/source/get_started.rst

 ``sktime's`` interface currently supports:

-- :ref:`Time series classification <user_guide_classification>` where the time series data for a given instance are used to predict a categorical target class
+- :term:`Time series classification` where the time series data for a given instance are used to predict a categorical target class.
-- :ref:`Time series regression <user_guide_regression>` where the time series data for a given instance are used to predict a continuous target value
+- :term:`Time series regression` where the time series data for a given instance are used to predict a continuous target value.
-- :ref:`Time series clustering <user_guide_clustering>` where the goal is to discover groups consisting of instances with similar time series
+- :term:`Time series clustering` where the goal is to discover groups consisting of instances with similar time series.
-- :ref:`Forecasting <user_guide_forecasting>`where the goal is to predict future values of the input series
+- :term:`Forecasting` where the goal is to predict future values of the input series.
-- :ref:`Time series annotation <user_guide_annotation>` which is focused on outlier detection, anomaly detection, change point detection and segmentation
+- :term:`Time series annotation` which is focused on outlier detection, anomaly detection, change point detection and segmentation.
-- :ref:`Performance metrics <user_guide_performance_metrics>` to measure the quality of a model's performance

 Reduction
 ~~~~~~~~~